 Theo did a BSc(Hons) in Social Psychology with The University of Auckland.
-Since 2003 Theo has worked across a variety of projects within the Faculty of Medical and Health Sciences and is now Information Manager for IMAC, managing the development of websites, learning systems and other platforms.
+Since 2003 Theo has worked across a variety of projects within the Faculty of Medical and Health Sciences and is now Information Manager for the Immunisation Advisory Centre, managing the development of websites, learning systems and other platforms.

 Jane Morphet has a background in nursing and Midwifery, with a strong focus on education.
 Prior to working at IMAC, Jane worked in the United Kingdom for many years, specialising in the field of immunisation.

-June supports the COVID-19 Regional advisors and their teams of staff.
+Jane supports the Regional Immunisation Advisors and their teams of staff.
 She also manages the 0800IMMUNE staff and works closely with her colleagues developing COVID-19 Education and resources.

 Comprehensive Registered Nurse, PG Cert Well Child

-Lisa Box is the Northern Regional Immunisation Advisor for the Immunisation Advisory Centre (IMAC).
+Lisa Box is the Northern Regional Immunisation Advisor for the Immunisation Advisory Centre.
 She initially joined IMAC, in the role of COVID Regional Immunisation Advisor.